SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: The Contemporary Jewish Museum temporarily closed on December 15, 2024 due to financial challenges.
 They anticipate they will stay closed for about a year.

-Discover the life and career of Walt Disney at this location in the Presidio.
-The Walt Disney Museum walks through Walt's life from his early years up until the time of his death.
+At this SF museum in the Presidio, you'll learn about the life and career of Walt Disney from his early years up until the time of his death.

-The exhibits walk you through what it takes to create a full comic including first drafts and the colors used to bring them to life.
+The exhibits walk you through Disney's process for creating a full comic, including first drafts and the colors used to bring them to life.

-One section focuses on the time when he testified in front of the House Un-American Committee and another area shows small snippets of his top cartoons.
+One section focuses on the time when Disney testified in front of the House Un-American Activities Committee and another area shows small snippets of his top cartoons.

 You will also find some great traveling exhibits and full-length films showing in their theater.

-GLBT stands for Gay, Lesbian, Bisexual, and Transgender.
-This San Francisco museum in the Castro district dedicates its exhibit space to the struggles and triumphs of this community.
+This San Francisco museum in the Castro district dedicates its exhibit space to the struggles and triumphs of the GLBT (Gay, Lesbian, Bisexual, and Transgender) community.

-It walks you through some of the most important times in history.
-It also focuses quite a bit of its areas on the stories in the San Francisco Bay Area.
+It walks you through some of the most important times in this community's history, with a particular focus on the stories from the San Francisco Bay Area.

-You can learn more about Harvey Milk, the "Mayor of the Castro" that was the first openly gay SF City Supervisor.
-It also has a small area dedicated to African American members of the GLBT community and their unique struggles.
+You can learn more about Harvey Milk, the "Mayor of the Castro" who was the first SF City Supervisor to be elected as an openly gay man.

-Another one of our top San Francisco museums is the Beat Museum in North Beach.
-The Beat or Beatnik Generation called this district home in the late 1950s and early 60s.
+One of my favorite museums in SF is the Beat Museum in North Beach.
+It's dedicated to the Beatnik Generation of writers that called this district home in the late 1950s and early 60s.

 You can also learn more about what happened at Six Gallery when Allen Ginsberg first read his controversial piece called Howl to a live audience.

-The Conservatory of Flowers is another one of the must-see San Francisco museums.
+The Conservatory of Flowers is another one of the "living museums" on my must-see San Francisco museums list.
 It features five galleries with rare and exotic plants from around the world.

 You will find the conservatory inside a historic greenhouse that was originally built in 1879.

-Another one of the newer San Francisco museums is the Museum of African Diaspora (MOAD).
+One of the newer museums in San Francisco is the Museum of the African Diaspora (MoAD).
 It's designed to help visitors learn all about the historic and current African Diaspora through its interactive exhibits.

-This attraction is right around the corner from the SF MOMA and other San Francisco museums in the South of Market District.
+This attraction is right around the corner from the SFMOMA and other San Francisco museums in the SoMa District.

 You will find this vessel in Fisherman's Wharf on Pier 35.

-Top items include a model of the Golden Gate Bridge made from toothpicks, a cable car made from matchsticks, and other unusual pieces.
+Top SF items include a model of the Golden Gate Bridge made from toothpicks and a cable car made from matchsticks, and other unusual pieces.

-This is another one of the San Francisco museums in Fisherman's Wharf along Jefferson Street.
+This San Francisco museum is located in Fisherman's Wharf along Jefferson Street.

-It's a tight squeeze inside this museum in San Francisco, but you get to see its operation center, living quarters, and even the area where they loaded the torpedoes.
+It's a tight squeeze inside this SF museum, but you get to see its operation center, living quarters, and even the area where they loaded the torpedoes.

 Top hands-on areas include the Animation Studio, Imagination Lab, and the Spiral Gallery.
-You will find it in the South of Market District.
+You will find it in the SoMa District.

 >> Find additional fun things to do for the entire family in San Francisco